 Hi!
 You’ve probably come here because you’re planning your family’s upcoming vacation and recently suffered that moment of dread when you realized that you have no love for the idea of slogging a 25 (or 30!) pound car seat all of creation.

 The good news is that you have options for flying with a car seat.
 There are plenty of hacks for moving your big car seat around if that’s what you want to do.
 But if you want to take your travels to the next level, consider upgrading to a lightweight car seat for travel or even a swanky folding car seat.
+For new parents, there are some great lightweight infant car seats to consider as well.
 Check out our top picks for the best car seat to travel with at each stage, and keep reading to find out what to look for when you’re shopping for a car seat for traveling.

 On this page you’ll find our pick for the best car seat for travel at each age, but if that one doesn’t meet your needs you can click the link right below for reviews of even more options.